Connected Data

 | Ready | The website is connected and capabilities are available. | Use the website in workflows or website chat. |

-| Validate required | Tropikal has not checked this connection yet. | Open the website and click Validate. |
+| Validate required | TROPIKAL has not checked this connection yet. | Open the website and click Validate. |

-| Connected, sync needed | The website connection works, but the capability list is not current. | Click Sync tools. |
+| Connected, sync needed | The website connection works, but the Connected Data list is not current. | Click Sync Connected Data. |

-| Tools synced | The latest website capability list is available to Ops workflows. | Choose the capability or publish destination in a workflow. |
+| Data synced | The latest Connected Data list is available to workflows. | Choose the object or publish destination in a workflow. |

-| Blocked by policy | The website did not allow this connection or action. | Open the readiness details and contact Tropikal support if the next step is unclear. |
+| Blocked by policy | The website did not allow this connection or action. | Open the readiness details and contact TROPIKAL support if the next step is unclear. |

 Publish readiness